-When the COVID-19 pandemic hit in March, many of us became a lot more aware of the germs we carry and spread throughout our day.
+When the COVID-19 pandemic hit in March of 2020, many of us became a lot more aware of the germs we carry and spread throughout our day.
 We wash our hands, wear masks, and wipe down surfaces a lot more often.
 But one important area often gets left out of our sanitization routines: the soles of our shoes.

 Shoe sanitizing is a crucial part of preventing the spread of COVID and other dangerous diseases.
 Read on to learn about UVC and ozone sanitization and how it can keep your business cleaner.